 Mark S. Cladis

-Mark S. Cladis is Professor of Religious Studies at Brown University.
+Mark S. Cladis is the Brooke Russell Astor Professor of the Humanities in the Department of Religious Studies at Brown University.
 He is the author of Public Vision, Private Lives (Oxford University Press, 2003; paperback edition, Columbia University Press, 2006) and is currently completing a book titled, In Search of a Course: Reflections on Pedagogy and the Culture of the Modern Research University.

 Posts by Mark S. Cladis:

 It is clear from the ongoing discussion about “Religion in the public sphere” that we live in an age when many inside and outside of the academy are thinking and talking about religion—specifically about religion in public and whether it ought to be there.
 Many are turning their attention to the relation among religion, law, and politics, now that the once-common theories about the inevitable march of (what is commonly understood as) secularization have been mostly discredited.
 Such theories were based on an erroneous interpretation of the Enlightenment as a monolithic force that discounted religion, and on the view that modernity would necessarily usher in secularism, that is, launch an age in which religion had no significant standing.
 Yet most have come to realize that religion as an intellectual, cultural, and political force is not, in fact, waning on the globe.
 To help us think about religion in the public and political landscape, I propose a model—what I call Public Landscape as Varied Topography—in which there is room for various socio-political stances, religious or otherwise. [...]Read the rest of Nothing special about religion.